chfc-cmi/misas/README.md

+    /home/ankenbrand/miniconda3/envs/misas/lib/python3.7/site-packages/torch/serialization.py:649: SourceChangeWarning: source code of class 'torch.nn.modules.loss.CrossEntropyLoss' has changed. you can retrieve the original source code by accessing the object's source attribute or set `torch.nn.Module.dump_patches = True` and use the patch tool to revert the changes. warnings.warn(msg, SourceChangeWarning)
+    /home/ankenbrand/miniconda3/envs/misas/lib/python3.7/site-packages/torch/serialization.py:649: SourceChangeWarning: source code of class 'torch.nn.modules.container.ModuleList' has changed. you can retrieve the original source code by accessing the object's source attribute or set `torch.nn.Module.dump_patches = True` and use the patch tool to revert the changes. warnings.warn(msg, SourceChangeWarning)
+    /home/ankenbrand/miniconda3/envs/misas/lib/python3.7/site-packages/torch/serialization.py:649: SourceChangeWarning: source code of class 'torch.nn.modules.container.Sequential' has changed. you can retrieve the original source code by accessing the object's source attribute or set `torch.nn.Module.dump_patches = True` and use the patch tool to revert the changes. warnings.warn(msg, SourceChangeWarning)
-    /home/ankenbrand/miniconda3/envs/misas/lib/python3.7/site-packages/torch/serialization.py:657: SourceChangeWarning: source code of class 'torch.nn.modules.conv.Conv2d' has changed. you can retrieve the original source code by accessing the object's source attribute or set `torch.nn.Module.dump_patches = True` and use the patch tool to revert the changes. warnings.warn(msg, SourceChangeWarning)
+    /home/ankenbrand/miniconda3/envs/misas/lib/python3.7/site-packages/torch/serialization.py:649: SourceChangeWarning: source code of class 'torch.nn.modules.conv.Conv2d' has changed. you can retrieve the original source code by accessing the object's source attribute or set `torch.nn.Module.dump_patches = True` and use the patch tool to revert the changes. warnings.warn(msg, SourceChangeWarning)
+    /home/ankenbrand/miniconda3/envs/misas/lib/python3.7/site-packages/torch/serialization.py:649: SourceChangeWarning: source code of class 'torch.nn.modules.batchnorm.BatchNorm2d' has changed. you can retrieve the original source code by accessing the object's source attribute or set `torch.nn.Module.dump_patches = True` and use the patch tool to revert the changes. warnings.warn(msg, SourceChangeWarning)
+    /home/ankenbrand/miniconda3/envs/misas/lib/python3.7/site-packages/torch/serialization.py:649: SourceChangeWarning: source code of class 'torch.nn.modules.activation.ReLU' has changed. you can retrieve the original source code by accessing the object's source attribute or set `torch.nn.Module.dump_patches = True` and use the patch tool to revert the changes. warnings.warn(msg, SourceChangeWarning)
+    /home/ankenbrand/miniconda3/envs/misas/lib/python3.7/site-packages/torch/serialization.py:649: SourceChangeWarning: source code of class 'torch.nn.modules.pooling.MaxPool2d' has changed. you can retrieve the original source code by accessing the object's source attribute or set `torch.nn.Module.dump_patches = True` and use the patch tool to revert the changes. warnings.warn(msg, SourceChangeWarning)
+    /home/ankenbrand/miniconda3/envs/misas/lib/python3.7/site-packages/torch/serialization.py:649: SourceChangeWarning: source code of class 'torch.nn.modules.pixelshuffle.PixelShuffle' has changed. you can retrieve the original source code by accessing the object's source attribute or set `torch.nn.Module.dump_patches = True` and use the patch tool to revert the changes. warnings.warn(msg, SourceChangeWarning)
+    /home/ankenbrand/miniconda3/envs/misas/lib/python3.7/site-packages/torch/serialization.py:649: SourceChangeWarning: source code of class 'torch.nn.modules.padding.ReplicationPad2d' has changed. you can retrieve the original source code by accessing the object's source attribute or set `torch.nn.Module.dump_patches = True` and use the patch tool to revert the changes. warnings.warn(msg, SourceChangeWarning)
+    /home/ankenbrand/miniconda3/envs/misas/lib/python3.7/site-packages/torch/serialization.py:649: SourceChangeWarning: source code of class 'torch.nn.modules.pooling.AvgPool2d' has changed. you can retrieve the original source code by accessing the object's source attribute or set `torch.nn.Module.dump_patches = True` and use the patch tool to revert the changes. warnings.warn(msg, SourceChangeWarning)